tliu-2/data-512-homework_1/README.md

 The project uses the `disease` column as the article title in the API pull.
-In the event that the `disease` is invalid or the API does not return the anticipated data, the disease is skipped and no page view data is collected on that disease.
+In the event that the `disease` is invalid or the API does not return the anticipated data, the disease is skipped and no page view data is collected on that disease/page.

-__The notebook generates three files which are stored in the data folder.__
+The notebook generates three data files which are stored in the data folder.
 1. rare-disease_monthly_cumulative
    1. Page view data containing view counts from both desktop and mobile devices.
 2. rare-disease_monthly_desktop